3dmentat - Fotolia

-It would therefore be possible to provide access to external shared storage on an NFS share or LUN by using the volume option to access a host share created on the external storage.
+It would therefore be possible to provide access to external shared storage on a network file system (NFS) share or logical unit number (LUN) by using the volume option to access a host share created on the external storage.
 This method could also be used to back up the data accessed by containers.

 Docker data container

 The second option for managing data in Docker is to use a Docker data container.